 Underwritten by James W. Christmas ’70CBA and Eileen Christmas, and hosted by The Peter J. Tobin College of Business and St. John’s University’s Office of Alumni Relations, the competition is open to all St. John’s undergraduate and graduate students.
 Last year’s winner, David Adams, designed a food truck business plan called The Doggie Bag.

-There is still time to get your submission ready to meet the March 2 deadline.
-If you need assistance, Roy Weissman, Assistant Professor, Management, will hold workshops in room 219 in Tobin from 2 to 3 p.m. on Thursday, Jan.
-30, and on Feb.
-6, 13, and 20.
-Students can also contact Ingrid D. Fray, D.M., Associate Professor, Management, for guidance.
+There is still time to get your submission ready to meet the March 16 deadline.
+Students can contact Ingrid D. Fray, D.M., Associate Professor, Management, for guidance.